 Learning Management System content development

-By including these 5 LMS content types as part of your instructional design you can increase learner engagement.
+By including these five LMS content types as part of your instructional design you can increase learner engagement.
 Engaged learners commit the time and mental effort needed to be active participants because they feel that their experiences are valued and that their input matters.
 Why not have a go yourself at trying these content types to engage your learners?

 If you don’t have the in-house expertise to create engaging content types, partner with trusted eLearning experts.
 At Catalyst, our eLearning consultants develop rapid content to support learners' success and enable your learning strategy.
 Contact us to learn more about our content development options.